winterbe/java8-tutorial/README.md

 names.sort((a, b) -> b.compareTo(a));
 ```

-The java compiler is aware of the parameter types so you can skip them as well.
+List now has a `sort` method.
+Alsot he java compiler is aware of the parameter types so you can skip them as well.
 Let's dive deeper into how lambda expressions can be used in the wild.

 ## Functional Interfaces